 Hand whisk (not shown)

 Strainer, Collapsing Silicon Funnel

 KitchenAid Immersion Blender (2014) for many mixing, blending, and whisking tasks.
-There are better models on the market, but this one is good enough for my needs.
+There are better models on the market, but this one is good enough for our needs.
 Has several attachments.

 Pots and Pans

 T-fal 10″ frying pan (2014/2019) replaced in 2019 when first was warped.
 Modest price.
 Anti-stick works well and is durable.